Laws/Regulations Must Coincide with Technological Advances

-As of this year, 29 states and Washington D.C. have enacted legislation relating to autonomous vehicles (AV).
+As of this year, 29 states and Washington D.C. have enacted legislation relating to autonomous vehicles (AV)—15 since just 2018.
 Since promulgation of California’s regulations in 2012 and 2014, more than 50 entities have applied to the California Department of Motor Vehicles (DMV) to test AV technology on California roadways.
 In the meantime, cars have grown increasingly reliant on AV technology to become “smarter” with each model, incorporating additional sensors, brake assist, and other semi-autonomous features to help people drive more safely and efficiently.

 • DMV Finalizes AV Testing and Deployment Regulations.
 The California DMV AV testing regulations were first developed in September 2014.
 Since then, at least 50 manufacturers have applied to the DMV for approval.
 Updated regulations were finalized on February 26, 2018.
 These regulations incorporate by reference the SAE International J3016 standard, and contain training, notice, and annual reporting requirements for testing, including the requirement that a human be behind the wheel for testing even in fully autonomous vehicles.

 Recognizing the rapid advancement in technology, the DMV also promulgated regulations for the post-testing deployment of AVs in California, including completion and certification of completion of safety testing, significant insurance coverage requirements, a law enforcement interaction plan, and, for Level 5 AVs, communication link between the vehicle and a remote operator, as well as the ability to transmit collision data.
 Although this regulation does not allow for testing of commercial or freight AV technology, the DMV indicates that it is evaluating the unique safety and economic impacts of commercial AV through further study.